A recently retired senior couple shares a loving moment together on a grassy lawn in their new neighborhood in Toronto, Canada.

 Goderich is a beautiful small town that's built on a hub model, with all of its streets radiating outward from its downtown core.
 You can also easily walk to one of the area's three beaches, which are located on Lake Huron.
 If you want to travel a bit further, you can also visit Sauble Beach and Grand Bend.

-Goderich also has various historical buildings, which include CP Station, the Huron County Museum, and the Huron Historic Gaol.
+Goderich also has various historical buildings, which include CPR Station, the Huron County Museum, and the Huron Historic Gaol

 6. Hudson, Quebec — Small Town

-Hudson also hosts a variety of festivals throughout the year, like the Shiverfest, the St. Patrick's Day Parade, and the Hudson Street Fair.
+Hudson also hosts a variety of festivals throughout the year, like the Shiverfest, the St. Patrick's Parade, and the Hudson Music Festival.

 A close-up image of both the Canadian and American hundred dollar bills.